Skip to main content

 5. Safari

-A supplementary pension is a potential HSE benefit.
+An occupational supplementary pension is a potential HSE benefit.
 If payable, it aims to bridge the gap between the pension you currently receive as a class A PRSI contributor (while employed), and the pension you would have received as a class D PRSI contributor.

 Eligibility criteria

-To qualify for a supplementary pension, you must meet the following conditions:
+To qualify for a supplementary pension, you must meet the following conditions.

-• paid class A PRSI while employed
+• have paid class A PRSI while employed

-You're a non-new entrant if you started working in the public sector before 1 April 2004.
+In general, you're a non-new entrant if you started working in the public sector before 1 April 2004.
 You're a new entrant if you started working in the public sector on or after 1 April 2004.

 Supplementary pension allowance